JakobMick/obsidian-file-indicators/README.md

 <img src="https://github.com/JakobMick/obsidian-file-indicators/blob/main/screenshots/horizontal.png?raw=true">

-This plugin lets you add indicators in custom colors and different shapes to all your files and folders.
+This plugin lets you add indicators in custom shapes and colors to all your files and folders.

 ## How to use